betheriault/TestBreakfast/Documents/Walkthrough.md

 9. Add definition on how to implement interface in Program.cs (builder.Services.LifetimeOfObjectOption<interface, object>)

 End of Day 2: Start at 35:41 in Video

+10. For this exercise, import the ErrorOr Package for Error Handling -dotnet *ProjectName package ErrorOr

+11. Create ServiceErrors folder and Errors class within that directory -This will be used to create a library of expected errors from the application (ex.
+'Id not Found')